hyphacoop/one.compost.digital/README.md

 author: Magma Collective # this needs to match an author name in data/people.yaml
 description: In which seeds are strewn into small spaces, while blindfolded, and holding three apricots between two butt cheeks.
 tableOfContentsImageUrl: ./images/angelica-gifs/mantis_computer.gif # must be 700x350
-titleImageUrl: ./images/angelica-gifs/mantis_computer.gif # this is optional
+titleImageUrl: ./images/title-images/love-ya.png # this is optional
 endingImageUrl: ./images/angelica-gifs/mantis_computer.gif
 ---
 ```

+All images belong somewhere in [`static/images`](static/images).

 #### Footnotes